 The Company adopted the provisions of Financial Accounting Standards Board ("FASB") Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109 ("FIN 48") on January 1, 2007.
 FIN 48 requires companies to determine whether it is "more likely than not" that a tax position will be sustained upon examination by the appropriate taxing authorities before any tax benefit can be recorded in the financial statements.
 It also provides guidance on the recognition, measurement, classification and interest and penalties related to uncertain tax positions.
-The adoption of FIN 48 did not have an impact on our results of operations or financial condition.
+The adoption of FIN 48 did not have an impact on the Company's results of operations or financial condition.
+The Company is not aware of any uncertain tax positions existing as of September 30, 2007.